TomasTillmann/design-patterns-notes/notes.md

 * hard to write tests
 * possibility of resource leaks
   * when to unallocate?
 Let it unallocate at the end of process?

+## Relations
+* Facade
+  * one instance of facade to some complex subsystem is usually enough

+* Flyweight
+  * if only one shared state
+  * flyweight object is immutable though

 # **Structural patterns**